100 UNDER 502012

 UOW routinely rates among the top Australian universities in key areas including teaching quality, graduate satisfaction and graduate starting salaries.
 Many of our researchers are leaders in their fields, nationally and internationally, while our research institutes have important global collaborative partnerships.

-Our home is the coastal city of Wollongong - 80km south of Sydney on Australia's each coast.
+Our home is the coastal city of Wollongong—80km south of Sydney on Australia's east coast.
 We also have two campuses in Sydney, as well as four in the South Coast and Southern Highlands regions of the state of New South Wales.